9/11 Families Welcome Federal Takeover of Ground Zero Museum

 "I am delighted," said Sally Regenhard, who lost her son, firefighter Christian Regenhard, in the 2001 terror attacks.
 "This is answered prayers.
 It's a godsend that the Trump administration, that Donald Trump, has heard the cries of the families."

-"I am announcing tonight that as president, I will officially make the Ground Zero site at the World Trade Center a national monument protected and maintained by the United States government," Trump said at a Long Island rally in September.
+"I am announcing tonight that as president, I will officially make the ground zero site at the World Trade Center a national monument protected and maintained by the United States government," Trump said during a rally on Long Island in September.

 He added that the move would ensure the "hallowed ground and the memory of those who perished there will be preserved for all time — preserved forever."